-Many people who get ear infections are interested in finding natural remedies to treat them.
-Some find that certain essential oils can help, including tea tree oil and oregano oil.
+Some people find that certain essential oils can help, including tea tree oil and oregano oil.
+However, research is limited to verify if these are effective treatments.

 Infection of the ear, also called otitis, occurs most often in children, but it can also affect adults.
 Ear infections can be challenging to treat.